There has been one epic problem in all my family tree research:

 We have a match between:

-and not through his wife or his mother.
+and not through his mother or either of his wives.

 Let us explain: